TransferJet Technology Tutorial

 TransferJet technology tutorial includes:• TransferJet basics • Physical layer • Connection layer, CNL • Protocol layer • Antenna / coupler

 TransferJet is a form of close proximity wireless transfer technology.

 TransferJet operates by touching (or bringing very close together) two enabled devices whereupon high speed wireless data transfer can be performed.

 The concept of TransferJet consists of a touch-activated interface to enable high-speed wireless data transfer between two devices in a peer-to-peer mode.

-TransferJet is a contactless high speed data exchange interface that uses wireless connectivity to provide high speed data exchanges between two devices.The specification states that it combines the speed of UWB with the ease of operation of NFC to deliver data throughput speeds of 560Mbps (375 Mbps actual throughput with error correction) by simply touching the two devices together.
+TransferJet is a contactless high speed data exchange interface that uses wireless connectivity to provide high speed data transfer / exchanges between two devices.The specification states that it combines the speed of UWB with the ease of operation of NFC to deliver data throughput speeds of 560Mbps (375 Mbps actual throughput with error correction) by simply touching the two devices together.